 Learn how to find affordable flood insurance in Bradford County.

 Bradford County, a rural community in Northeast Florida, is rich with parks, lakes, and wildlife.
-While its proximity to water makes Bradford county a desirable place to live, it also comes with flood risk.
+While its proximity to water makes Bradford county a desirable place to live, it also exposes residents to floods.
 That’s why flood insurance is a necessity for many homeowners here.

 According to data from the National Flood Insurance Program, Bradford County flood insurance rates are higher than other counties, in large part because it has flood zones A and AE.
 Both A and AE flood zones are high risk for flooding.